 3. Mobile Incompatibility

-It’s 2018 and mobile usage has become normalized into our everyday lives – even in the world of continuing ed.
+It’s nearly 2020 and mobile usage has become normalized into our everyday lives – even in the world of continuing ed.
 Interestingly, Adobe stopped developing Flash for mobile a few years ago, so how is your CE program supposed to work on a tablet or smart phone in the event your eLearner prefers digesting content via these devices?
-Moreover, Apple’s iOS platform has never been compatible with Flash (Steve Jobs outlined why they made that decision here), and Android is also no longer compatible with it either.
+Moreover, Apple’s iOS platform has never been compatible with Flash, and Android is also no longer compatible with it either.
 In order to avoid missing out on lead-to-customer conversions or disappointing your existing end users, it’s out with the old and in with the new.
 Many mobile browsers have fully adopted HTML5, so distributing your virtual events and CE content on these devices is streamlined and effective if you’re deploying this technology.